AI Email Drafts: Best Practices & Tips

 Should I edit every AI draft before sending?
 Yes, at least with a quick review.
 AI can produce excellent drafts, but human verification ensures accuracy and appropriate tone.

 What if the AI keeps getting the tone wrong?
 Be more explicit about tone in your prompts.
 Provide examples of what you want (and don't want).
-If using profiles, refine the tone and writing style settings.
+If using profiles, forward more representative emails so style learning has better data to work with.

 Can AI help with emails in languages other than English?
 Yes, most modern AI systems handle multiple languages well.
 Specify the target language in your prompt, and consider whether cultural norms differ from English-language business communication.